Calebh101/About-This-PC/README.md

 This is a small project I'm in the process of making, that is supposed to be like the `About This Mac` Apple utility, but for Linux and Windows, using native UI elements (or at least semi-native for some Linux distros), and with some more OS-specific features.

+## Downloading, Running, and Installing

+First go to the [Releases](https://github.com/Calebh101/About-This-PC/releases) page.
+Download the latest stable (or prerelease/beta if you want) release compatible with your computer.
+Then open and extract the ZIP archive.

+Next, simply double-click the executable (`AboutThisPC` for Linux, `AboutThisPC.exe` for Windows) to start it up for the first time.
+The Windows version will ask you if you're OK with it extracting the files.

+- Note: The Windows version may trigger a popup telling you that the app is untrusted.
+Click `More Info` then `Run Anyway` if you want to continue.
+(If you want to inspect the code first or just not go through with it, then it won't hurt my feelings)

+Follow the instructions in [INSTALLING.md](https://github.com/Calebh101/About-This-PC/blob/master/INSTALLING.md) (either in the extracted archive or in GitHub) to install as an actual application in your OS.

 # Linux

 About This PC for Linux uses a *lot* of hoping, due to the vast amount of Linux distros (compared to Windows, which modern Windows only has 10 and 11), so bear with me while I improve it over time.
 I've hopefully prepared enough for this though.